 - 1. Insert the Oracle CD into the workstation CD-Rom. - 2.
 Once the Oracle installer main menu appears, click on "Begin Installation".
 If the Oracle installer main menu does not appear, you can open the Windows Explorer and access the root directory of the Oracle CD-ROM.
 From the root directory, double-click on SETUP.EXE. - 3.
 You are then asked to confirm the installation default settings, then click OK. - 4.
-You will then be asked to choose the type of installation, click on "Oracle 8 Client" then click on OK. - 5.
-You will then be asked the type of user you are installing for, choose "Application User" and click OK.
+You will then be asked to choose the type of installation, click on "Oracle 9 Client" then click on OK.

-- 6. You will then be asked where the Oracle Documentation should be put, choose "CD-Rom" and click on OK. - 7.
+- You will then be asked the type of user you are installing for, choose "Application User" and click OK. - You will then be asked where the Oracle Documentation should be put, choose "CD-Rom" and click on OK. - 7.
 You will then be asked if you would like to view the Oracle documentation from within your browser, answer No. The Client installation is complete and the Oracle installer will be exited. - 8.
-In order to be able to use Clintrial you must now install the Oracle "Required Support Files 7.3.4.1.1" to do this repeat steps 1 through 3 above. - 9.
-You will then be asked to choose the type of installation, click on "Custom Installation" then click on OK. - 10.
-The Software Asset Manager will appear.
-Double-click on the All Products entry on the left hand side of the Software Asset Manager window.
-A scrollable list will be presented; choose "Required Support Files 7.3.4.1.1" by clicking on the entry, then click on Install.
-This will install the Required Support Files. - 11.
-Upon completion of the installation the Oracle Installer will notify you, at this point you must click on OK, you will be returned to the Software Assets Manager, click on Exit then Yes, to confirm that you would like to exit the Oracle Installer. - 12.
-Reboot your computer after exit from the Oracle Installer with the resultant changes to your AUTOEXEC.BAT (or, you can wait until after Clintrial installation and network connection). - 13.
+You will then be asked to choose the type of installation, click on "Custom Installation" then click on OK. - 9.
+Upon completion of the installation the Oracle Installer will notify you, at this point you must click on OK, you will be returned to the Software Assets Manager, click on Exit then Yes, to confirm that you would like to exit the Oracle Installer. - 10.
+Reboot your computer after exit from the Oracle Installer with the resultant changes to your AUTOEXEC.BAT (or, you can wait until after Clintrial installation and network connection). - 11.
 You are now ready to install the Clintrial client software on the workstation.